raystack/siren/docs/docs/tour/alerting_rules_and_subscription/5subscribing_alert_notifications.md

   </TabItem>
 </Tabs>

-Once a subscription is created, let's simulate on how Cortex Ruler trigger an alert by calling Cortex Alertmanager API directly with this cURL.
+Once a subscription is created, let's manually trigger alert in CortexMetrics with this cURL.

 <Tabs groupId="api">
   <TabItem value="http" label="HTTP">